rapidsai/deployment/source/guides/azure/infiniband.md

 ## NVIDIA Drivers

-The commands below, should work for Ubuntu.
+The commands below should work for Ubuntu.
 See the [CUDA Toolkit documentation](https://docs.nvidia.com/cuda/index.html#installation-guides) for details on installing on other operating systems.

 ```shell
 sudo apt-get install -y linux-headers-$(uname -r)